How much weight will I gain from breast implants?

 How do I determine if my breast implants are leaking?

-Generally speaking, when saline implants leak, they deflate over a relatively short time period - hours or a few days.
+When saline implants leak, they usually deflate over a relatively short time period - hours or a few days.
 Leaks in silicone gel implants are more difficult to diagnose, and usually cannot be determined on physical exam.
-Diagnostic studies such as MRI, ultrasound, and mammogram are usually necessary to determine if a gel implant is leaking.
+Diagnostic studies such as MRI, ultrasound, and mammogram are necessary to determine if a gel implant is leaking.

 Is it possible to place new breast implants after removal of old ruptured gel implants?